dmacneill/GrapheneClassifier/README.md

 <img src="figures/fig1.png" width=900>
 </p>

 *Left: low-magnification image of a silicon wafer after mechanical exfoliation of graphite.
-Graphite crystals of various thicknesses are shown (up to 100s of nanometers), along with a monolayer graphene crystal (circled in red).
+Graphite crystals of various thicknesses are shown, along with a monolayer graphene crystal (circled in red).
 Right: high-magnification image of exfoliated monolayer graphene.*

 Depending on the material this search (colloquially termed "flake-hunting") can take several hours.
 Many research groups have tried to automate the process, but so far no solution has been convenient or reliable enough for widespread adoption.
 The group I work in at MIT has also put efforts into automated flake-hunting [[2]](#2), and this project is a continuation of that.